 Banff Township is the perfect place to start your trip to the park.
 It is a touristy town full of restaurants, shops, and hotels.
 Banff has an upbeat and bubby atmosphere that will get any holiday off to a great start.

 During the summer months, Banff becomes bursting with life.
 Tourists fill the streets to stock up on essentials, and the nightlife scene booms.
-The town also hosts multiple museums and other attractions perfect for a rainy day during your visit.
+The town also hosts multiple museums and other attractions that are perfect for a rainy day during your visit.

 2. Go Hiking